lammps/lammps/doc/src/fix_propel_self.rst

    change accordingly (since :math:`|e_i|` will change, which is physically equivalent to re-scaling :math:`f_P` while keeping :math:`|e_i|` constant), and no warning will be provided by LAMMPS.
-This is almost never what you want, so ensure you aren't changing dipole magnitudes with another LAMMPS fix or pair style.
+This is almost never what you want, so ensure you are not changing dipole magnitudes with another LAMMPS fix or pair style.
 Furthermore, self-propulsion forces (almost) always set :math:`e_i`  to be a unit vector for all times, so it's best to set all the dipole magnitudes to 1.0 unless you have a good reason not to